 Pay progression solely based on appraisal

 The DfE’s pay advice (Implementing your school’s approach to pay) argues firmly against unnecessary bureaucracy and in favour of taking pay decisions informed solely by appraisal.
-It states, inter alia, that “evidence requirements must be rooted firmly within the parameters of the appraisal process” and that “it would not be appropriate for schools to introduce evidence requirements that are not directly and explicitly related to the formal appraisal process and with the objectives and standards that have been agreed with the teacher” (see “No evidence outside of the appraisal process”).
+It states, inter alia, that “the range of evidence requirements must be rooted firmly within the parameters of the appraisal process as set out in the school’s pay policy” and that “it would not be appropriate for schools to introduce evidence requirements that are not directly and explicitly related to the formal appraisal process and with the objectives and standards that have been agreed with the teacher” (see “No evidence outside of the appraisal process”).

 The NEU advises, therefore, that: